nmistry/Slic3rPEDevEnv/Readme.md

 ## Thanks

-Thanks to dorowu for his ubuntu-desktop-lxde-vnc docker image which I base mine from.
- https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/   This was a real time saver.
+Thanks to `dorowu` for his `ubuntu-desktop-lxde-vnc` docker image which is the base for this image. https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/   This was a real time saver.